magnars/dash.el/README.md

 ## Anaphoric functions

-While `-filter` takes a function to filter the list by, you can also use the anaphoric form with double dashes - which will then be executed with `it` exposed as the list item.
+While `-map` takes a function to map over the list, you can also use the anaphoric form with double dashes - which will then be executed with `it` exposed as the list item.
 Here's an example:

 ```cl
 (-map (lambda (n) (* n n)) '(1 2 3 4)) ;; normal version